-Rage Cage NH is locally owned and operated by Tedd in downtown Nashua, NH.
-My mission is to provide a safe space for you, your friends, and family to let loose, relieve some stress, and have fun!
-When I opened, it was clear in my mind that no matter who you are, what color your skin, who you love, who you voted for, if you're vaccinated or not, as long as you come here with love in your heart, you will be loved.
+Rage Cage NH, located in downtown Nashua, NH, is proudly owned and operated by Tedd.
+Our mission is to provide a safe space where you, your friends, and your family can let loose, relieve stress, and have a great time!
+From the moment I opened this establishment, it was clear in my mind that regardless of who you are, the color of your skin, who you love, who you voted for, or your vaccination status, as long as you come here with love in your heart, you will be embraced with love.

-I moved to New Hampshire in 2008 from Wisconsin after I signed up for an intensive full time volunteer program through AmeriCorps, called City Year NH.
-In that year of full time service, I found the importance of building community.
-I ended up enlisting for a second year of AmeriCorps through Goodwill of New England serving children and adults with physical and developmental disabilities at a summer camp here in southern NH.
-After getting my college degree in Manchester, I started working a corporate insurance sales position...
-I hated every second of it.
-However, I am grateful for my experience since I met some amazing people that helped me build the foundation of my dream to serve my community while providing for my future.
-Rage Cage isn't just about making a profit to me.
-I want to provide a service to help provide some sort of outlet for all people but, focusing on those surviving with mental health and substance abuse.
-I see you.
-You are valid and you are worth recovery.
+I moved to New Hampshire in 2008 from Wisconsin after joining City Year NH, an intensive full-time volunteer program under AmeriCorps.
+Throughout that year of dedicated service, I discovered the importance of building community.
+I continued my commitment for a second year of AmeriCorps through Goodwill of New England, where I served children and adults with physical and developmental disabilities at a summer camp in southern NH.
+After completing my college degree in Manchester, I started working in corporate insurance sales—a job that was exhausting.
+However, I am grateful for that experience as it introduced me to some incredible individuals who helped shape the foundation of my dream to serve my community while securing my own future.
+For me, Rage Cage is not solely about making a profit.
+I aim to provide a service that offers an outlet for all individuals, with a particular focus on those battling mental health issues and substance abuse.
+I see you, acknowledge your worth, and believe in your capacity for recovery.

-I personally fight daily to survive with mental health struggles.
-Opening a business with extreme executive dysfunction, ADHD, depression, anxiety, PTSD, and an eating disorder is beyond difficult but, I am a fighter.
+On a personal level, I face daily challenges with mental health struggles.
+Opening a business during covid while dealing with executive dysfunction, ADHD, depression, anxiety, complex PTSD, and an eating disorder is undeniably difficult, but I am a fighter.
 Remember, hustle, hit, and never quit.
-We are stronger than we can even imagine.
+We possess an inner strength that surpasses our own imagination.

-Rage Cage NH is here to provide a place for you to express your frustrations.
-Physical activities, like smashing, release endorphins, these chemicals interact with receptors in your brain that reduce your perception of pain.
-Endorphins also trigger a positive feeling in the body.
-For example, the feeling that follows exercising or smashing is often described as "euphoric."
-That feeling, also known as a "runners high" can be accompanied by a positive and energizing outlook on life, which has been shown to help with depression and anxiety.
+Rage Cage NH is here to offer you a space to channel your frustrations.
+Physical activities like smashing can trigger the release of endorphins—chemicals that interact with receptors in your brain, reducing your perception of pain and creating a positive feeling in the body.
+This feeling, often described as "euphoric," is similar to the sensation experienced after exercise and can contribute to a more positive and energized outlook on life, which has been shown to assist with depression and anxiety.

-Whether it's your first smash or your fifth, we welcome you with open arms.
+Whether you're a first-time smasher or a frequent visitor, we warmly welcome you with open arms.